 “A collection of lyric essays that considers the way subjects, stories, facts, and memories are as interconnected as streams in a watershed, Fluid States explores the interlocking issues created by the oilfields of North Dakota, the ephemerality of perfume, canning tomatoes, a fungus that infects and transforms mushrooms, and being the focus of internet hate.” — Kathryn Nuernberger

 You can read an interview here and listen to another here.
-Reviews are available at The Rumpus and Split Rock Review.
+Reviews are available at The Rumpus, River Teeth, and Split Rock Review.
 And you can read excerpts including “Bear” at Parks and Points, “Consider the Lobster Mushroom” at Brevity, and “5 by (No) 5” at KYSO Flash.

 “This lush, language-driven meditation on the North Dakota oil boom is as perfect a jagged juxtaposition as the title implies.
 Part history, part geology lesson, part survey, part indictment of corporate greed—it’s also something much more: a song about the stubborn, sorry, beautiful mess we humans have become.” —Amber Sparks